MathewChanda/DiscoverNews/README.md

 ## What is DiscoverNews?
 DiscoverNews is an React app created for the Capital One Software Engineering Summit 2020 that finds articles from three categories (Entertainment, Sports, and     Technology).
 The web application uses the [News API](https://newsapi.org/ "News API Documentation") to fetch information about the articles.
 All of the information about the article is presented to a user in a material-ui card, which provides brief, important information about the article.
 In addition, each card is able to share the link of the article through Facebook, Twitter, or Email to other users.

+## Checkout the DiscoverNews
+You can view DiscoverNews in the browser at https://discover-news-mathew.herokuapp.com/ or locally by using the following command.
+### `npm start`

 ## Features

 <p align="center">